 Anyone with a 'rehomed' Newfoundland is encouraged to join the Newfoundland Club and also to stay in touch with either the coordinators or the Home Vetter so that we know that all is going well or to address problems as they happen.

-Unfortunately, there will always be dogs in need of new homes and if you feel able to cope with the challenges of a rehomed dog, we will always be pleased to hear from you.Marion & Chris Wilks,
+Unfortunately, there will always be dogs in need of new homes and if you feel able to cope with the challenges of a rehomed dog, we will always be pleased to hear from you.Sue Hislop,

 The Newfoundand Club Welfare and Rescue is independent of and not affiliated to any other Newfoundland welfare and rescue organisation.
-If you wish to contact us to either rehome your dog or to adopt a dog please contact Marion and Chris Wilks on 01886 833711.
+If you wish to contact us to either rehome your dog or to adopt a dog please contact Sue Hislop on 01669 650320.